 Eligibility begins at date of hire and vesting in the City's contributions occurs in full after completing 10 years of service.
 Benefits are payable to employees with 20 years of service.
-Upon retirement, annual benefits are paid equal to 50% of final salary plus 3% for each year of service between 20 and 25 years.
-Employees hired July 2016 will receive 50% of final salary plus 2.25% for each year of service between 20 and 25 years.
-Beyond 25 years of service, employees receive an additional 2.33% per year of service, up to a maximum of 76.65% of final salary at 30 years.
+Upon retirement, annual benefits are paid equal to 50% of final salary plus 3% for each year of service between 20 and 25 years and an additional 2.33% per year of service, up to a maximum of 76.65% of final salary at 30 years.
 Police contribute 7% of their annual salary.
 Individuals employed 30 years or more are not required to contribute to the fund.
 The fund allows employees to exchange vacation leave for up to 7.5% additional pension credit (1.5% for each 20 days exchanged).
 Interest is not credited to the employees' contribution for this fund.